 During grad school, when I was living in Toronto and constantly traveling back and forth between the US and Canada, I got used to this question as the customs agent saw the student visa in my passport: What are you studying?
 It took me a while to come up with a short answer, because when I said, “conference interpreting”, I was just met with more questions about what conference interpreting actually is, as if I’d made it up.
 Continue reading “Yes, conference interpreting is a thing”

-At my first job as a staff interpreter, my colleagues would scold me because I would never saludar–say hello–at the beginning of the workday (I will just never be a morning person).
+At my first job as a hospital staff interpreter, my colleagues would scold me because I would never saludar–say hello–at the beginning of the workday (I will just never be a morning person).
 They’d also razz me because I’d never despedirme–say goodbye–at the end of the workday when I’d leave to go home.
 I’d just slip out quietly, usually after a very tough and very busy day of healthcare interpreting.
 La despedida–the goodbye, the farewell–has never been my strong suit.

 Earlier this year, in July, I said my goodbyes to the house that I bought the summer I turned 30 and then rented out this summer–the summer I turned 40.
 So many great (and not-so-great) parts of my life unfolded in that house, but I know that I can keep all those parts of my life and all those memories without still living in the house.
-I don’t need the house.
+I don’t need that house anymore.
 Somebody else lives there now, but after I left I’d still catch myself just about to suggest dinner or drinks at my favorite neighborhood haunts.
 But, I’m not there anymore.
 Farewell, house.
 Farewell, neighborhood.
 Farewell, all the places where I met with friends, debriefed after a rough day, plotted and schemed, planned so many of my next moves–including grad school and my move to Toronto–over drinks.
 Continue reading “La Despedida (The Farewell)”

 I went on holiday this March.
 That Interpreter’s holiday?
 “Well, you know, 2012 was a crap year for me and I came here to mark a new beginning for myself.”
 This is what I was thinking when someone at the yoga retreat in Costa Rica asked me how I’d ended up there.
 From experience, I know that this kind of answer makes people uncomfortable, so I went with the more palatable, “I just needed some time away from work.”